verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] What do you think is your best quality?
 - [ ] I may disagree with what you have to say, but I shall defend, to the death, your right to say it
 - [ ] How do you decide what deserves your attention?
+- [ ] Looking back, what accelerated your own career?